Key Takeaways

 An all-in-one frozen dinner that includes protein from chickpeas and chicken strips, vegetables, and quinoa.

-- It is a well-rounded meal with protein, vegetables, and high-quality grains.
+- It’s a well-rounded meal with protein, vegetables, and high-quality grains.

-- It has 20g of protein for one dish.
+- It has 20g of protein per bowl.

 How to take it up a notch

-- This dish only offers 5g of fiber for one meal.
-Add more fiber to your meal by adding your own vegetables or more legumes.
+- This dish only has 5g of fiber.
+You can boost the fiber content by adding your own vegetables or legumes.

-This frozen dinner has 620mg of sodium, which is slightly higher than the recommended guideline, but is very close to the target cutoff.
+This frozen dinner has 620mg of sodium, slightly higher than the recommended guideline, but is very close to the target cutoff.

 3. Healthy Choice Simply Steamers Grilled Basil Chicken